cucumber-attic/gherkin/CONTRIBUTING.md

     make pull-subtrees

+This might cause some trivial merge conflicts.
+If that happens, resolve them manually, commit and pull subtrees again.

 Now, update `CHANGELOG.md` with the new release number and date, while keeping a section for the upcoming changes.
 Also update the links at the bottom of the file.